Help Center

 5. Silkscreen Printing – Component designations, logos, and labels are created for easy identification and assembly.
 The ultimate surface finish is achieved through a finishing operation, i.e., Hot Air Solder Leveling (HASL) or Electroless Nickel Immersion Gold (ENIG), to shield the copper and improve its solderability.

-6. Electrical Testing – The PCB is subjected to ensure circuits work as required prior to assembly.
+6. Electrical Testing – The PCB is tested to ensure that all circuits function as intended before assembly.

 Strict quality control guarantees that every PCB is to design specifications and performs as intended.